Mike Roman Ph.D. MPH MA

 2018 - What consumes you?
 TEDx, Xavier University Cincinnati, OH, USA: November 1.

-2018 - The Human Faces of Climate Change Citizens Climate Lobby, Perrysville OH, USA: October 6.
+2018 - The Human Faces of Climate Change Citizens Climate Lobby, Perrysville, OH, USA: October 6.

 2017 - Film and Climate Activism University of Wisconsin, Madison WI, USA: March 13.